szarroug3/recipes/recipes/meals/pecan_crusted_chicken_with_honey_mustard_sauce_and_lemony_apple_salad.md

 2. Finely chop pecans (or crush in their bag with a heavy pan or rolling pin).

 #### Make Crust:
 1. Place 1 TBSP butter (2 TBSP for 4 servings) in a medium microwave-safe bowl.
 Microwave until melted, 30 seconds.
-Let cool slightly, then stir in pecans, panko, half the Fry Seasoning (you’ll use the rest later), a drizzle of olive oil, and a pinch of salt and pepper.
+Let cool slightly, then stir in pecans, panko, half the Fry Seasoning (you'll use the rest later), a drizzle of olive oil, and a pinch of salt and pepper.

 #### Make Sauce:
 1. In a small bowl, combine honey, mustard, and mayonnaise.